objn/BulkPinterest/README.md

-# 📌 Pinterest Image Downloader with Playwright
+# 📌 BulkPinterest -> Pinterest Image Downloader with Playwright

 A robust Python tool for downloading high-quality images from Pinterest boards or pins using headless browser automation with [Playwright](https://playwright.dev/).
 This script scrolls through Pinterest pages, extracts image URLs, and downloads them efficiently with fallback mechanisms for multiple quality levels.